eruby94/nuxt-starter/apollo/README.md

 # APOLLO

-This directory contains your Apollo configurations There are two subdirectories: **network-interfaces** and **queries**.
+This directory contains your Apollo configurations.

+There are two subdirectories: **network-interfaces** and **queries**.

 The network-interfaces folder is used for the root configuration in `../nuxt.config.js`